-UNIX: /usr/openv/volmgr/bin/ltid -v Windows: Use Windows Computer Management to start the NetBackup Device Manager service (ltid.exe).
+UNIX: /usr/openv/volmgr/bin/ltid -v

+Windows: Use Windows Computer Management to start the NetBackup Device

+Manager service (ltid.exe).

-- 10 If the catalog backup and the recovery devices are not available, do the following: - a Configure the necessary recovery device in NetBackup.
+- 10 If the catalog backup and the recovery devices are not available, do the following: - Configure the necessary recovery device in NetBackup. а b Make available to NetBackup the media that contains the catalog backup: Inventory the robot or the disk pool, add the media for standalone drives, configure the storage server and disk pool, or so on.